 Office: 207-442-0998 (24 hrs) Mobile: 207-841-0998

-Development of diver certification training curricula; course standards, texts, support materials, etc. for instructors, assistant instructors, divemasters, and divers of all levels including nitrox and technical diving applications.
+Development of diver and snorkeling certification training curricula; course standards, texts, support materials, etc. for instructors, assistant instructors, divemasters, and divers of all levels including nitrox and technical diving applications.
 Evaluation and comparisons of various agency certification programs on all levels.
 Duties and responsibility of instructors, assistant instructors and divemasters to students in training and diving tours.
 Industry standards and protocols for diver conduct.

 Diving Operations (Recreational, Scientific, Commercial, Military, Filmmaking Projects)

-Specific protocols for dive vessel operation and safety; crew and dive staff training; emergency response and rescue practices; field medical protocols; tracking of divers through crew observation and log keeping; search & rescue; resort diving including shore and pool activities; “resort intro” non-certification diving programs; contingency planning and responses; compliance with diving-specific vessel regulations for crew and passengers; regional standards of practice and operation; conduct of training activities from vessels or shore based facilities.
+Specific protocols for dive and snorkel vessel operation and safety; crew and dive staff training; emergency response and rescue practices; field medical protocols; tracking of divers through crew observation and log keeping; search & rescue; resort diving including shore and pool activities; “resort intro” non-certification diving programs; contingency planning and responses; compliance with diving-specific vessel regulations for crew and passengers; regional standards of practice and operation; conduct of training activities from vessels or shore based facilities.